krishabbashyal/electric-edge/README.md

 		- **Ready for Production** - this is where tickets that are 100% completed will sit, the only thing left to do is push it to the live site.
 This will be done manually once we have completed major feature sets.

-		- **In Prod** - ticket is done and no other work is required, if changes need to be made another ticket should be created.
+		- **In Production** - ticket is done and no other work is required, if changes need to be made another ticket should be created.